rescript-lang/rescript-compiler/README.md

 The major contributions from contributors include super_errors from [Cheng](https://github.com/chenglou) and [Cristiano](https://github.com/cristianoc), react_jsx_ppx from [Ricky](https://github.com/rickyvetter).
 Cristiano also contributed to several important patches in the upstream native compiler, in particular, the pattern match compilation.
+The [parser](./jscomp/napkin) was mostly written by [Maxime](https://github.com/orgs/rescript-lang/people/IwanKaramazow) from scratch.

 More details are available [here](https://github.com/rescript-lang/rescript-compiler/graphs/contributors).